Farlim: History

 The area where Farlim is located was previously known as Thean Teik Estate, which was named after Khoo Thean Teik, a local Chinese merchant.
 The area was owned by the Khoo Kongsi, a Chinese clan association in which Khoo was a director.

-In 1978, Khoo Kongsi had reached an agreement with Farlim Group Berhad to develop Thean Teik Estate into a residential township.
+In 1978, Khoo Kongsi had reached an agreement with Farlim Group to develop Thean Teik Estate into a residential township.
 At the time, the project was the single largest property development ever undertaken by the private sector on Penang Island, with an area of 356 acre being originally earmarked for development.
 However, the commencement of construction works in 1982 was met by deadly protests by local residents.
 In the incident which pitted the residents against the police, one resident was killed and another four were injured.

 Transportation

 Thean Teik Road and Thean Teik Highway are the two major roads that cut through the township.
-The former links Air Itam Road and the Paya Terubong suburb to the southwest, whereas the latter serves as a major thoroughfare between Paya Terubong and the Batu Lanchang suburb to the east.
+The former links Ayer Itam Road and the Paya Terubong suburb to the southwest, whereas the latter serves as a major thoroughfare between Paya Terubong and Batu Lanchang to the east.
+Construction of the 6 km long Ayer Itam–Tun Dr Lim Chong Eu Expressway Bypass, part of the Penang Transport Master Plan, is expected to be completed by 2025.
+The bypass will offer a direct route to the Tun Dr Lim Chong Eu Expressway and it is projected to reduce commuting time by 50%.

-Rapid Penang bus routes 13, 202, 203 and 306 also include stops within Farlim, thus connecting the township with George Town proper, the Penang International Airport and Queensbay Mall, as well as the Paya Terubong and Gelugor suburbs.
-These are complemented by Rapid Penang's Congestion Alleviation Transport (CAT) Air Itam route, a free-of-charge transit service within Air Itam.
+Rapid Penang bus routes 13, 202, 203 and 306 also include stops within Farlim, thus connecting the township with the city centre, the Penang International Airport and Queensbay Mall, as well as the Paya Terubong and Gelugor suburbs.